Compliance Resources

 Does HIPAA require physical destruction of hard drives?

 No single method is mandated.
-Federal guidance references NIST 800-88 media sanitization, which includes both sanitization and destruction paths depending on the media and its sensitivity.
-Many organizations sanitize as the default and reserve physical destruction for specific media classes — our onsite shredding add-on exists for exactly that case.
+Federal guidance references NIST SP 800-88 Rev. 2 media sanitization, which includes sanitization and destruction paths depending on the media and sensitivity.
+Many organizations sanitize as the default and reserve physical destruction for selected media; GreenIT can scope witnessed on-site drive crushing for that path.

 We are a business associate, not a provider.
 Does this still apply?